scarrasco85/portfolio-angular-frontend/README.md

-# Portafolio Angular Frontend
+# Portafolio Angular Frontend Responsive

 ---
-## What is Portfolio Angular Frontend? 🤔
+## What is Portfolio Angular Frontend Responsive? 🤔

 Full MEAN Stack application in conjunction with the 'backend-portfolio-angular' app.
 We are talking about a Frontend App to show a portfolio and personal resume.
 It is built in Angular and consumes data from the Api-Rest 'backend-portfolio-angular', which is developed in NodeJS and MongoDB.